Hasanexe/SamFirmware/README.md

 ## SamFirmware
-SamFirmware is a Samsung Firmware Builder application that allows you to customize your firmware by adding or removing desired .img files.
-With SamFirmware, you can create a firmware that is tailored to your specific needs and ready to flash onto your Samsung device.
+`SamFirmware` is a Samsung Firmware Builder application that allows you to customize your firmware by adding or removing desired .img files.
+With `SamFirmware`, you can create a firmware that is tailored to your specific needs and ready to flash onto your Samsung device.

 ## Features
 Add or remove .img files from your firmware